tdumaran28/AstersTech-Practice-Project/README.md

-# 🌟 AstersTech Week 2 - Homework 1: Firebase Auth + Protected Pages
+# 🌟 AstersTech Week 2 - Starting your projects!

 This walkthrough will help you: